 Mission of the NAS Autism Accreditation Programme

-The mission of the Autism Accreditation Programme is to improve the quality of provision for people with an Autism Spectrum Disorder:
+The mission of the Autism Accreditation Programme is to improve the quality of provision for people on the autism spectrum by:

-- By providing a unified standard of excellence in both policy and practice.
+- Providing a unified standard of excellence in both policy and practice.

-- By presenting a systematic framework for continuous self examination and development.
+- Presenting a systematic framework for continuous self examination and development.

-- By ensuring that services registered with the programme are given guidance and support in order to meet the established criteria required for accredited status.
+- Ensuring that services registered with the programme are given guidance and support in order to meet the established criteria required for accredited status.